-How to Conserve Water Outdoors
+How to Conserve Indoor Water at Home

 This post contains affiliate links.
 My preference is to provide links to companies other than Amazon whenever possible.
 I recognize many people like Amazon, not to mention there are eco-friendly, ethical, and sustainable brands out there who use Amazon.
 I want to support them.
 So, just know you may see multiple links for one option.
 Should you make a purchase through these links, I will receive a small commission at NO additional cost to you.
 See my Disclaimers & Disclosures and Privacy Policy for more information.

-This is a biggie!
+This is a biggie.
 And it’s the easiest and free way to conserve indoor water.
 Remember, 19% of indoor water use comes from the faucet.

 When washing dishes, use a bin or sink section for washing only and collect dishes to the side until you’re ready to rinse them; or, use another bin of fresh water for rinsing only.
 This can save gallons of water every day.
 If you don’t believe me, put a bin underneath your faucet and see how much water you collect from water you’re not really using.